mortar-works/mortar-website/src/site/use-cases/communication platform.md

 pageImage: triage03_223.png
 homepageImage: triage03_223.png
 description: |-
   How we navigate and access information is changing rapidly.
-Services need cohesive and dynamic information environments to power their delivery.
-Mortar builds and maintains information for services, ensuring that the right opportunities reach those that need them most.
+Services need dynamic and up-to-date information to power their delivery and create more accessible forms of engagement and navigation.
+Mortar delivers and maintains custom information environments for services, ensuring that the right opportunities reach those that need them most.

 order: 1
 ---